 Cases eligible to receive RCA are categorized as Safety Net Cash Assistance (SNCA) with State/Federal Charge Code 30.
-The State/Federal Charge Code date is the Date of Entry for Refugees, Iraqi or Afghan Special Immigrant Visa holders, Afghan Humanitarian Parolees, and Afghan Conditional Permanent Residents or the date of status granted for asylees, Cuban/Haitian Entrants and Human Trafficking Victims and is limited to eight months.
+The State/Federal Charge Code date is the Date of Entry for Refugees, Iraqi or Afghan Special Immigrant Visa holders, Afghan Humanitarian Parolees, and Afghan Conditional Permanent Residents or the date of status granted for asylees, Cuban/Haitian Entrants, Human Trafficking Victims, Ukrainian Humanitarian Parolees and Other Non-Ukrainian Individuals displaced from Ukraine and is limited to twelve months.
 The existing WMS edits will also require entries in the Date of Entry and Date of Status fields as well as the alien registration number on the NCEM15 Eligibility Screen.

 Refugees are coded with the appropriate PA and SNAP employability codes.
 Individuals eligible for RCA are not subject to the 45-day wait period for benefits as this State SNA requirement is not applicable to the federal RCA program.
 All benefits due during the first 45 days of eligibility must be issued via Single Issuances.
-At the end of the 45-day period, the worker can issue recurring benefits for the balance of the 8-month eligibility period.
-Workers must reassess eligibility near the end of the 8-month eligibility period for other cash and medical assistance benefits described in this directive.
+At the end of the 45-day period, the worker can issue recurring benefits for the balance of the 12-month eligibility period.
+Workers must reassess eligibility near the end of the 12-month eligibility period for other cash and medical assistance benefits described in this directive.